faiz786/MostPopularNews/README.md

 1. Locate the instrumented test results at
     - HTML test result files at `/app/build/reports/androidTests/connected/`
     - XML test result files at `/app/build/outputs/androidTest-results/connected/`
+    -
+Note: Just iin case you encounter problem running test using command due to memory or some other issue you can run individual test classes in placed in app>src>test directory

 ## Libraries